NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

       vars:
         ansible_command_timeout: 120

-Next we come to our first verification point, boot variable is checked using 'show boot | i BOOT' command and registered the output to a variable called “bootvar”.
-We later use this output to exclude switches where boot variable is already set to new ios file.
+Next, we come to our first verification, boot variable is checked using 'show boot | i BOOT' command and registered the output to a variable called bootvar.
+This will be later used to exclude switches where boot variable is already set to new IOS file.

-Task 02 - Store DTG as fact
+Check boot path

     - name: Check boot path
       ios_command: